-- In the event that an organization does not meet all the necessary requirements and/or standards of a phase 1 dormant organization, the organizations status will change to phase 2.
-A phase 2 dormant organization will be granted all the rights and privileges of a recognized organization.
-Furthermore, organizations must fulfill and comply with all requirements of a provisional recognized organization. - Change of Status
+If an organization does not meet all the necessary requirements and/or standards of a Phase 1 dormant organization, the organization's status will change to Phase 2.
+A Phase 2 dormant organization will be granted all the rights and privileges of a recognized organization.
+Furthermore, organizations must fulfill and comply with all requirements of a provisional recognized organization.

+Change of Status

-- An organization must initiate up to no less than the membership chapter minimum number as stated above.
-Each of the aforementioned students must meet all the requirements of eligibility. - Organizations that fail to meet the chapter membership minimum by the conclusion of their fourth semester of dormancy will lose recognition at SUNY Old Westbury.
+♦ An organization must initiate up to no less than the membership chapter minimum number as stated above.
+Each student must meet all eligibility requirements.

+Organizations that fail to meet the chapter membership minimum by the conclusion of their fourth semester of dormancy will lose recognition at SUNY Old Westbury.